Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/03_RenderTargetsDesign.md

 Our current SDK version is 1.1.130 and If we know for sure we're going to move to Vulkan 1.2 I will add this feature.

-Interface would not change from #2 but implementation is much simpler.
+Interface would not change from #3 but implementation is much simpler.

+**Pros:** no internal lookups and runtime framebuffer management.

 ## #4 : Let's use EVEN less objects to handle